crowdphobic/gradientDescent/README.md

 # gradientDescent

-Basical implementation of gradient descent like how it works under the hood.
+Basical implementation of gradient descent, how it works under the hood.